 The email should contain everything from communication details with the buyer, customer history, proof of shipment and delivery, and the likelihood that a merchant is working in good faith or a buyer is using fraudulent tactics to rip off PayPal’s chargeback feature.

 7) Check the status

-A chargeback can take as many as 75 days or more depending upon the case.
+A chargeback can take as many as 75 days or more, depending upon the case.
 Here, sellers can check out the status of the dispute within the Resolutions Center.
-This makes it easier to track the status as well as provide any other documents or anything else that PayPal might request during the course until a seller wins or loses a claim.
+This makes it easier to track the status and provide any other documents or anything else that PayPal might request during the course until a seller wins or loses a claim.